 In the stateful π -system, the data structures that we maintain and consult with for making authorization decisions are simple relations for users and objects in the group-which we refer to informally as tables.
 For instance, the data structure for a user u in a group g, table(u,g), contains a history of that user's joins and leaves in the group.
 (The group parameter g is specified for being precise.
 The reader may safely ignore this in the rest of this paper as we focus only on one group at any time.)
-The format of each tuple in table(u,g) is: <time-stamp, event, semantics>.
-Here event is either join or leave, semantics is either strict or liberal and time-stamp specifies the time at which this event occurred as per a global clock.
-Thus a snapshot of table(u,g) at any point in time
+The format of each tuple in table(u,g) is: $\langle time\text{-stamp}, event, semantics \rangle$.
+Here event is either join or leave, event is either strict or liberal and event specifies the time at which this